 With five golf courses, three located at The Legends clubhouse, this is ideal for players who want everything practically within walking distance.
 Courses include Moorland, P.B.
 Dye's 1990 tribute to his famous father Pete's PGA West Stadium Course; Heathland, built by Tom Doak in the image of British Isles links courses; Parkland, with its contoured, tree-lined fairways and sweeping waste areas; plus, off-site, Oyster Bay, Dan Maples' 1983 Golf Digest "Course of the Year," and the Heritage Club, built on the site of a former rice plantation.

 Accommodations are 2- and 3-bedroom villas that sleep 4-6 with living and dining rooms, TVs in each room, free Internet service, full kitchens with dishwashers and washer and dryer.
 Beside the large clubhouse where package players have free breakfast, lunch and two beverages each day, the on-property Ailsa Pub has bar and food service and 16 TVs.

-Located along the US 501 corridor, Mystical Golf offers a trio of Dan Maples designs, each a different style of golf architecture.
-The Wizard evokes Scottish links golf with rolling terrain, few trees and strategic mounding; The Witch winds its way through forests and marshlands; and Man O’ War has wide fairways but water on every hole, with several island greens.
-The Witch and Man O’ War are adjacent to each other, The Witch a 10-minute drive away.
+Located along the US 501 corridor, Wizard Golf Course offers a trio of Dan Maples designs, each a different style of golf architecture.
+The Wizard evokes Scottish links golf with rolling terrain, few trees and strategic mounding; The Witch winds its way through forests and marshlands; and Man O' War has wide fairways but water on every hole, with several island greens.
+The Witch and Man O' War are adjacent to each other, The Witch a 10-minute drive away.